-The Member Advisory Task Force provides a structured process focused on consumer engagement, dialogue, and leadership in the identification of program issues and solutions.
+The Member Advisory Task Force (MATF) provides a structured process focused on consumer engagement, dialogue and leadership in the identification of program issues and solutions.
 MATF is used to inform stakeholders of agency policy and program decisions and allows opportunities for ongoing feedback on program improvements from the members' perspective.

-MATF met three times between January and June 2021 and the following items were discussed:
+MATF met six times in 2021 and the following items were discussed:

-• Medicaid expansion.
+Medicaid expansion.

+- SoonerSelect.

-- SoonerSelect. - Insure Oklahoma phase out.
+- Insure Oklahoma phase out.

+- Public health emergency.

+- SoonerRide.

-The group assisted OHCA with sharing information regarding Medicaid expansion with peers and among other community groups they participate in.
+The group assisted OHCA with sharing information regarding Medicaid expansion with peers and among other community groups they participate in and helped steer the agency's quality strategy related to social determinants of health.